xiangivyli/data-science-portfolio/part_a_job_posting_linkedin_pipeline/README.md

 The project is inspired by my interest: I would like to understand the job market, the whole process includes

 Data Source: [LinkedIn Job Postings - 2023](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings/data)

+>This dataset contains a nearly comprehensive record of 33,000+ job postings listed over the course of 2 days, months apart.
+Each individual posting contains 27 valuable attributes, including the title, job description, salary, location, application URL, and work-types (remote, contract, etc), in addition to separate files containing the benefits, skills, and industries associated with each posting.

+The workflow is:
  0. Download csv data from Kaggle public dataset with opendatasets and Prepare dataset summary table for review (size, number of records)
  1. Upload raw data to Google Cloud Storage with **Airflow**
  2. Define schema and repartition to parquet file with **PySpark** and **Airflow**